gura-lang/gura/README.md

 Build Installation Packages for Linux
 -------------------------------------
 Generated Makefile is capable of creating both Debian and RPM install packages.

-If you use Ubuntu, you have to install additional packages as following so that the Makefile can make RPM package.

-    $ sudo apt-get install rpm

 Run the following command to create Debian and RPM packages.